Moving to Arlington, VA - Updated 2024

 Rosslyn is about as close as you can get to Washington D.C. without actually living there.
 It’s directly south of Key Bridge (which leads into Georgetown), so you’ll have a jaw-dropping view of the skyline as well as Theodore Roosevelt Island.

-Rosslyn is also heavily urban, with both high-rise and condominium buildings.
+Historically, Rosslyn was more a place to work, rather than live - it could feel downright eerie after 6PM.
+That's changed.
+Suffused with new apartment buildings as well as great restaurants, Rosslyn has a much more balanced feel now.
 Two decades ago, city planners began developing Rosslyn into a commercial center.
 Today, with headquarters from The Boeing Company and Raytheon – as well as more than 8 million square feet of office space, Rosslyn is the bustling downtown that the planners envisioned.

 Rosslyn is also near the beginning of the Mount Vernon Trail, which follows the Potomac River down to Mount Vernon, a distance of 18 miles.
 It’s a popular choice for bicyclists and runners alike, and offers convenient bicycle commuting into Alexandria.